-Destiny will monitor circulation of all types of print and non-print materials and equipment.
-System upgrades, normally twice a year, will be deployed as soon as possible.
+Destiny tracks will monitor circulation of all types of print and non-print materials and equipment for various reporting options. -System upgrades occur as necessary through our Follett-hosted service. - Normally twice a year, will be deployed as soon as possible.